Geoff received the gift of lungs in 2006. When a heart attack ended his life in 2014, Geoff gave a gift of his own -- the gift of sight.

 Distancing without Disconnecting...Together with your Donate Life Northwest Community during COVID-19

-Thank you to everyone in the Donate Life Northwest family honoring and protecting the precious gifts of organ, eye, and tissue donors by staying home, and our deepest gratitude to all our healthcare professionals working bravely to save lives in the most difficult circumstances.
-We are a community of transplant recipients - many with suppressed immunity - protecting our donors' gifts; transplant candidates waiting with hope while resource shortages compound the donor shortage; living donors who share the joy of giving; and deceased donor families who have taught us all to celebrate gifts of life, sight, and health in the most difficult times.
+Thank you to everyone in the Donate Life Northwest family honoring and protecting the precious gifts of organ, eye, and tissue donors, and our deepest gratitude to healthcare professionals working bravely to save lives in the most difficult circumstances.
+We are a community of transplant recipients - many with suppressed immunity - protecting our donors' gifts; transplant candidates waiting with hope while resource shortages compound the donor shortage; living donors who share the joy of giving; and deceased donor families who teach others to celebrate gifts of life, sight, and health in the most difficult times.

 Our experiences have given us a powerful appreciation for life, and sharing our stories can save lives.
-Together, we can help each other and our broader communities to weather this storm, and, in the aftermath, meet the increased need to encourage more people to share the gifts of life, sight, and health.
+Together, we can help each other and our broader communities to weather this storm while also meeting the increased need to encourage more people to share the gifts of life, sight, and health.

-While so many of us are facing uncertainty, and key fundraisers like our annual raffle are on hold, we are extremely grateful to all who are able to help financially sustain Donate Life Northwest and bring hope to the thousands of area children and adults whose wait for lifesaving donation and transplant has grown even more precarious. donatelifenw.org/give
+While many are facing uncertainty, we are extremely grateful to all who are able to help financially sustain the work of Donate Life Northwest and bring hope to the thousands of area children and adults whose wait for lifesaving donation and transplant has grown even more precarious. donatelifenw.org/give

 To reach us, please email email@example.com.